 In order for the reorganization plan to be approved, a creditor’s committee may be required by the court in order to help represent the interests of the creditors owed.
 This committee may consult with the debtor and investigate debts over the course of the case process.
 However, recent changes to the Chapter 11 bankruptcy code can now offer a faster track to some small business owners facing bankruptcy.

 Small Business Debtors and Special Provisions in Chapter 11

 The Small Business Reorganization Act of 2019 went into effect in 2020, providing a bit more flexibility to those filing a small business bankruptcy.
 There are specific debt limits, along with other requirements, which must be met in order for a small business owner to qualify for this type of Chapter 11 bankruptcy.

 The Chapter 11 special provisions rid those who qualify from the requirement for a creditor’s committee unless otherwise, court-ordered.
 This, along with shortened deadlines, allows debtors to see their cases resolved faster.
 Considering it typically takes 3-5 years to complete the repayment plan, any reduction in the timespan comes as a relief.

 During the bankruptcy case process, a trustee is appointed to assist the debtor and other parties with the development of a realistic reorganization plan, while also reviewing regular reports submitted by the debtor in possession.
 The trustee is also paid by the debtor for their services.
 Creditors are still provided copies of the plan so that they can be informed of repayment projections.

-Finally, the debtor may receive a discharge of debts when the court has approved the reorganization plan.
+Finally, the debtor may receive a debt discharge when the court approves the reorganization plan.
 Creditors can no longer collect on discharged debts, but may only collect the debts allowed by the bankruptcy plan or bankruptcy court, and only in accordance with the terms of the bankruptcy plan.